labordata/nlrb-data/README.md

 - [sqlite database](https://labordata.github.io/nlrb-data/nlrb.db.zip)
 - [CSV exports of tables](https://labordata.github.io/nlrb-data/nlrb-csv.zip)

-This repo contains code to build and update a database of representation certification cases published on the National Labor Relations Board's website.
+This repository contains code to build and update a database of representation certification cases published on the National Labor Relations Board's website.
 This diagram shows the different tables and variables contained in the database.

 ![ERD Diagram](docs/erd.png)